jandaschner/jandaschner.github.io/README.md

 You have the right to obtain the rectification of inaccurate Data concerning you from us.
 In case the Data processed by us is not correct, we will rectify these without undue delay and inform you of this rectification.
 Please note that (i) you can rectify much of your information in the settings and (ii) it is not technically possible for us to rectify all kinds of data in our Product.

-#### 7.5 Right to Erasure

-You have the right to delete Data we store about you.
-Should you decide to do so, we will delete your “StepsMate Friends” account upon message to that effect.
-For this purpose, please use the email address mail@stepsmate.app.
-After receiving your message with that effect, we will delete your “StepsMate Friends” account as a whole and remove all data stored on our server.
-You can delete the data on your mobile device by deleting the app itself, however this will not delete the data stored by the “StepsMate Friends”.

 #### 7.6 Right to Restriction of Processing